SAC-GLAM: Improving Online RL for LLM agents with Soft Actor-Critic and Hindsight Relabeling: SAC-GLAM

 To make this warmup period as short as possible, one must seek for faster critic convergence.
 First, one could speed up its learning not only backpropagating gradients through the MLP but also through the LLM's weights, while potentially impairing the actor's pre-trained capabilities.
 Second, while a natural choice would be to have an MLP with $|\mathcal{A}|$ outputs that take as input the representation produced by the LLM for the observation and goal in the prompt, we also investigated leveraging the LLM's capabilities by rather using an MLP with a single output with the LLM encoding the concatenation of the prompt and an action.
 This requires $|\mathcal{A}|$ forward passes through the LLM and MLP to obtain all the actions' Q-value but may also ease the MLP's task leading to faster convergence.

 Finally, the critic's sample efficiency can also be improved after the warmup period.
 One way to achieve this is through the use of n-step returns with a target expressed as:

-In standard SAC $n=1$.
+In the standard SAC algorithm, a single-step return is used, which corresponds to setting \( n = 1 \).
 This approach reduces the reliance on bootstrapping by accumulating rewards over multiple steps before bootstrapping, often leading to faster critic convergence.
 However, n-step returns introduce the risk of older transitions becoming highly off-policy, as intermediate rewards and actions depend on the policy in place when the transitions were collected.
 To mitigate this issue, we focus on minimizing the age of the oldest transitions (i.e., the number of policy updates since the transition was recorded).
 One effective way to achieve this, without altering the update-to-data ratio, is by reducing the size of the replay buffer.